-Judge Challenges Requests for Government Docs in Climate Change Hearing
+Battle for Climate-Change Records Stumbles in Court

 “What’s the relevance of what Johnson knew, versus what the government knows now?”
 Coffin asked.
 “This case is going to deal not so much with who knew what when, which there is no dispute about.
 The questions are how dramatic will climate change be and what’s needed to stop it?
 And that’s where you need experts.”

-Coffin also questioned the plaintiffs’ request for emails from Secretary of State Rex Tillerson, which he sent under the name “Wayne Tracker” when he was CEO of ExxonMobile.
+Coffin also questioned the plaintiffs’ request for emails that Tillerson sent under the name “Wayne Tracker” when he was CEO of ExxonMobile.

 “How is that relevant, especially given Tillerson was not, at the time, a government official?”
 Coffin asked.